rdrongow/hass-slack-state/README.md

 # Comparison to other components

-This component is only a simplified variant of the REST notification component, which is much more powerful, but not very convenient for this sepcial usecase, since the profile parameter needs to be passed as urlencoded json.
+This component is only a simplified variant of the REST notification component, which is much more powerful, but not very convenient for this sepcial usecase, since the profile parameter needs to be passed as urlencoded JSON.

 Home Assistant ships with a slack notification component, which is very good to post messages into channels.
-It can't be used, to set the state, though.
+It can't be used to set the state though.

 # To Do